Design of the ECCE Detector for the Electron Ion Collider

 The physics program at the Electron-Ion Collider (EIC) -- planned for construction at Brookhaven National Laboratory (BNL), in close partnership with the Thomas Jefferson National Accelerator Facility (TJNAF) -- will be the culmination of decades of research into the quark and gluon substructure of hadrons and nuclei.
 It will provide scientific opportunities well into the next three decades.
 The EIC will address a broad set of scientific questions whose impact and context were assessed in a major 2018 report by the National Academies of Science (NAS)~\cite{NAP25171}:

-\begin{itemize} \item While the longitudinal momenta of quarks and gluons in nucleons and nuclei have been measured with great precision at previous facilities -- most notably CEBAF at JLab and the HERA collider at DESY -- the full three-dimensional momentum and spatial structure of nucleons and nuclei has yet to be fully elucidated, particularly including spin, which requires the separation of the intrinsic spin of the constituent particles from their orbital motion. \item These studies will also provide insight into how the mutual interactions of quarks and gluons generate the mass of nucleons and other hadrons.
+The first major opportunity for the EIC will be to complete our understanding of quark and gluons in the nucleon.
+Presently, the longitudinal momenta of quarks and gluons in nucleons and nuclei have been measured with great precision at previous facilities -- most notably CEBAF at JLab and the HERA collider at DESY -- but the EIC will allow the full three-dimensional momentum and spatial structure of nucleons and nuclei to be fully elucidated. including spin, which requires the separation of the intrinsic spin of the constituent particles from their orbital motion.

+The second major opportunity for the EIC is to provide insight into how the mutual interactions of quarks and gluons generate the mass of nucleons and other hadrons.